-This report summarises key findings from the FRS for the 2018/19 financial year when around 2,000 households were interviewed.
+This report summarises key findings from the FRS for the 2019/20 financial year when around 2,000 households were interviewed.

-At a glance

-Income and state Support 3

-Tenure 5

-Disability 7

-Carers 9

-Occupation and Employment 11

-Savings and investments 12

-About these statistics 13

-Where to find out more

-For detailed information about FRS methodology, and further contextual information to aid understanding of the statistics presented in this report (and the Detailed tables), see the Background, Quality and Methodology Report document available alongside this publication (available via the following link:

-Family resources survey | Department for Communities (communities-ni.gov.uk) Detailed tables

-Supporting data tables are available to download at: Family resources survey | Department for Communities (communities-ni.gov.uk)

-For other queries or to provide feedback please contact psu@communities-ni.gov.uk or telephone Alan Anderson 028 90 823588 What you need to know

-The primary purpose of the FRS is to provide the Department for Communities (DfC) with data to inform the development, monitoring and evaluation of social welfare policy.

-The survey is used by many other government departments and is used for tax and benefit policy modelling by HM Treasury and HM Revenue and Customs.
-The FRS is also used extensively by academics and research institutes for social and economic research.

-Some of the analysis presented in this report is looking over time: 2008/09 is often used as the starting point for such analysis to provide a ten year time-series, however data is available from 2002/03 when the FRS became a UK wide survey.
-Unless otherwise stated, any trend analysis relates to the period 2008/09 to 2018/19.

-In some of the graphs in this report, some of the figures have been suppressed due to an insufficient sample size.
+At a glance What you need to know Income and state Support Tenure 3 The primary purpose of the FRS is to provide the Department for Communities (DfC) with data to inform development, monitoring and evaluation of social welfare policy.
+Disability 7 The survey is used by many other government departments and is used for tax and benefit policy modelling HM Treasury and HM Revenue and Customs.
+The FRS is also used extensively by academics and resea institutes for social and economic research.
+Carers Occupation and Employment Savings and investments 9 10 11 Some of the analysis presented in this report is looking over time: 2009/10 is often used as the starting port for such analysis to provide a ten year time-series, however data is available from 2002/03 when the FF became a UK wide survey.
+Unless otherwise stated, any trend analysis relates to the period 2009/10 to 2019/2 Food Security 12 In some of the graphs in this report, some of the figures have been suppressed due to an insufficient samp size.
 If a figure can't be displayed, please check the supporting table to check if it is zero / suppressed.

-Households, benefit units and individuals

-Results in this report are presented at household, family/benefit unit or individual level depending on context.

-Household One person living alone or a group of people (not Family or Benefit Unit necessarily related) living at the same address who share cooking facilities and share a living room, sitting room, or dining area.
-A household will consist of one or more benefit units/families. vs A single adult or a couple living as married and any dependent children

-Other FRS Publications

-The FRS provides the underlying data for two other National Statistics publications, published by DfC:

-Northern Ireland poverty bulletin Northern Ireland Poverty Bulletin 2018-19 | Department for Communities (communities-ni.gov.uk) Northern Ireland households below average income Households below Average Income Northern Ireland 2018/19 | Department for Communities (communities-ni.gov.uk)
+Where to find out more Further detailed information about FRS meth contextual information to aid understar statistics presented in this report (and the Det can be found in the Quality and Methodo which is available via the following link: Quality and Methodology Report Supporting data tables are available to downl the following link: Supporting data tables For other queries or to provide feedback plea psu@communities-ni.gov.uk or telephone Alan Anderson 028 90 82358 nding of the tailed tables), blogy Report Household Family or Benefit One person living alone or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room, share cooking facilities and share a living room, sitting room, or dining area.
+A household will consist of one or more benefit units/families.
+Vs Single adult or a couple living as married and any dependent children Other FRS Publications The FRS provides the underlying data for two other National Statistics publications, published by DfC: Northern Ireland Poverty Bulletin 2019-20 Households below Average Income Northern Ireland 2019/20

-Published: 10th December 2020

-FRS Team: Alan Anderson, Emma Kelly and Neill McKeown